vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-Vidyāvāptivrata-from 1st tithi of M. after P. pūrnimā for one
+Vidyāvāptivrata-from 1st tithi of M. after P. pūrṇimā for one

 month; worship of Hayagriva with sesame, homa with sesame and fast for first three days; this is māsavrata; performer becomes learned; HV II.
 796-97 (from Vi.
 Dh.

 III, 207.1-5).
 Vidyāvruta-on 2nd tithi of a month, draw square figure with

-white rice grains and in its midst a figure of a lotus with eight petals on the pericarp of which draw Lakṣmi with lotus in her hand and the latter's eight śaktis ( such as Sarasvati, Rati, Maitri, Vidyā), these to be placed on the petals; salutations to these latter in the form 'om Sarasvatyai namah'; draw several deities (named) as lords of four quarters and four intermediate quarters; place four (Vyāsa, Kratu, Manu, Daksa ) as gurus and Vasistha and others on the mandala; worship all these with various flowers; repeat Srisūkta (one of the Khilasūktas beginning with 'Hiranyavarnām hariṇim '), the Purusasūkta (Rg.
+white rice grains and in its midst a figure of a lotus with eight petals on the pericarp of which draw Lakṣmi with lotus in her hand and the latter's eight śaktis ( such as Sarasvati, Rati, Maitri, Vidyā), these to be placed on the petals; salutations to these latter in the form 'om Sarasvatyai namah'; draw several deities (named) as lords of four quarters and four intermediate quarters; place four (Vyāsa, Kratu, Manu, Daksa ) as gurus and Vasistha and others on the maṇḍala; worship all these with various flowers; repeat Srisūkta (one of the Khilasūktas beginning with 'Hiranyavarnām hariṇim '), the Purusasūkta (R̥g.
 X. 90) and hymns to Viṣṇu; donate a cow and a bull and a jar of water to the priests and also five vessels filled with fried rice, sesame and (by a woman performer ) turmeric powder, gold to a house-holder and food to the hungry; the pupil should pray to the acārya to impart learning and the ācārya should impart it in the presence of images; HV I. 386-389

 (from Gar.).
 Vidhāna-dvādaśa-saptami-Observance of vrata on the 7th tithi

 in the twelve months from Cai. described at length; they are also given separate names such as Marica-saptami, Phala-saptami, Anodanā-saptami; in all these Sun is deity; mantra is 'om namah Sūryāya'; HV I. 792-804 ( from

-Aditya-purāṇa ).
+Āditya-purāṇa ).
 Vidhānasaptamī-tithi vrata; Sun deity; a man should begin

 on M. mu.
 7 and subsist on one of the twelve things alone in order on the 7th tithis of the twelve months from M. viz. the tips of arka flower, pure cowdung, marica, water, fruit, mūla (radish), nakta way, fast, ekabhakta, milk, taking in air, ghee; KV 419, VKK 37-38, TT 36-37, KT 459–460 ; VKK 38 distinguishes this from Ravivrata (which is to be

 observed on Sunday beginning from the first Sunday in M. ).
-Vināyakacaturthi-(1) Vide Ganesa-caturthi above pp. 145-149;
+Vināyakacaturthi-(1) Vide Gaṇeśa-caturthi above pp. 145-149;

 (2) on each 4th tithi the performer donatos sesame food and himself partakes of sesame and water at night; for two